When it comes to handling your IT infrastructure, figuring out who is responsible for it can be a daunting task.

 His MSP works with other financial institutions and has experience with FDIC regulations relating to cybersecurity and customer confidentiality.
 This includes setting up reliable networks and servicers and providing backup systems for customer data, security, and peace of mind.

-By using an MSP, financial institutions like Stafford Credit Union can rely on the experience and depth of knowledge that come with managed IT services.
+By using an MSP, financial institutions like Stafford Credit Union can rely on the experience and depth of knowledge that comes with managed IT services.

 Another scenario when managed IT services make sense is if your business is expecting growth.